 E M T Certificate Programs

 Emergency medical technicians (EMTs) are often the first responders to medical crises.
-The skills that students obtain in EMT certificate programs allow them to be able to administer critical first aid and life support to ill or injured patients.
-EMT certificate programs can lead to careers in emergency medical services.
+The skills that students may obtain in EMT certificate programs allow them to administer critical first aid and life support to ill or injured patients and can lead to careers in emergency medical services.
 All EMTs must complete required certification in order to be legally eligible to gain employment in the field.

-Emergency medical technician (EMT) certificate programs teach students basic life support, first aid, wound care, and emergency rescue procedures.
-EMTs require these skills in order to perform essential job functions, such as stabilizing and transferring patients in need of medical assistance.
-EMTs learn their skills through training programs, which usually can be completed in three weeks to four months.
-These programs combine classroom education with clinical training.
-EMT certificate programs typically require their students to complete a minimum number of hours during which they train in real-life, on-the-job settings.
+Students can learn basic life support, first aid, wound care, and emergency rescue procedures through training programs normally completed in three weeks to four months.
+These programs combine classroom education with clinical training and typically require students to complete a minimum number of hours training in real-life, on-the-job settings.

 Students who enter EMT certificate programs need to meet basic educational requirements, such as having a high school education on equivalent and in some cases, a current CPR (cardiopulmonary resuscitation) certification.
 Programs may require a minimum grade point average, the completion of some science-related courses or previous volunteer experience as well.
 All prospective students must also be at least 18 years of age in order to enter a certificate program.